 As you inhale, allow the belly or the lowermost part to fill with air first, drawing air deep into the lower lungs.
 Continue inhaling air without stopping and fill up the middle portion of the lungs and thereafter the top portion, all in one long breath.

-After inhaling fully, stop briefly and start in exhaling.
-As you exhale, allow the belly to deflate like a balloon in the reverse order, that is – first vacate the topmost portion of the lungs, then the middle portion and thereafter the lower portion or the belly region, Repeat three to five times, keeping the breath smooth and relaxed, and never strain.
+After inhaling fully, stop briefly and start exhaling.
+As you exhale, allow the belly to deflate like a balloon in the reverse order, that is – first vacate the topmost portion of the lungs, then the middle portion and thereafter the lower portion of the belly region, Repeat three to five times, keeping the breath smooth and relaxed, and never strain.

 After one week of this practice, the number of accounts can be increased to seven or more as per practice and endurance.

 It promotes proper diaphragmatic breathing ensuring more intake of oxygen and exhalation of carbon dioxide with toxins.
 In the process, it maximizes oxygenation of blood and also purges the lungs of residual carbon dioxide.
 This leads to overall relaxation of the mind and body,

 Nadi Shodhana (also called Alom Vilom)

 Nadi means channels and refers to the energy pathways through which prana flows and Shodhana means cleansing, so Nadi Shodhana means channel cleaning.